 - The density of the microorganisms present should be proportional to the degree of contamination.

-E.coli which is a normal flora present in the intestine of humans and animals meets the above requirements so detection of E.coli and/or related bacteria termed “coliforms” is done using many different techniques as a part of bacteriological analysis of water.
-One of the techniques is membrane filtration method.
+E.coli which is a normal flora present in the intestine of humans and animals meets the above requirements so detection of E.coli and/or related bacteria termed “coliforms” is done using many different techniques as a part of a bacteriological analysis of water.
+One of the techniques is the membrane filtration method.

 Membrane filtration method